 As the person in charge of buying your sports field maintenance products, you are probably naturally drawn toward selecting the lowest-priced product available.
 After all, who doesn’t love a deal?
 I get that.
-We’re all on limited budgets, but I want to look at the down-the-road impact those decisions can have on your sports fields.
+We’re all on limited budgets.
+But, it’s also important to look at the down-the-road impact those decisions may have on your sports fields.

 It’s easy to think you’re making a sound financial decision when you purchase the cheapest product, but that’s because you’re only considering the short term cost.
 The impact a low-cost product can have on your grounds crew or on your field is eye opening.
 Often, when people see a big upfront cost, they shut down that product from further consideration — without doing their due diligence to see if it’s worth the price in the long haul.
 That’s a mistake, and I’ll show you why.

-Let me give some real world examples from our experience at our 3-field Little League complex in Madison, Wisconsin.
+Let me give some real world examples from our experience at our three-field Little League complex in Madison, Wisconsin.

 EXAMPLE 1 — Mound Clay